sdiehl/stephendiehl.com/posts/adjunctions.md

   epsilon :: f (g a) -> a
 ```

-There are also two other natural transformations $\phi, \psi$
+There are also two other natural transformations ($\phi, \psi$)
 which together with the adjoint functor pair form an
 *adjunction*.
 The adjunction can be defined in terms of the
-adjoint pair and this is most convienant definition in Haskell
+adjoint pair and this is most convenient definition in Haskell

 $$
 \psi \epsilon = 1_F \\